Skip to Content

 Cryotherapy is a treatment that uses an instrument to freeze and destroy abnormal tissue, such as carcinoma in situ.
 This type of treatment is also called cryosurgery.

 Thermotherapy is the use of heat to destroy cancer cells.
 Thermotherapy may be given using a laser beam aimed through the dilated pupil or onto the outside of the eyeball.
 Thermotherapy may be used alone for small tumors or combined with chemotherapy for larger tumors.
 This type of treatment is also called laser therapy.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping them from dividing.
-When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
-When chemotherapy is placed directly into the cerebrospinal fluid, an organ (such as the eye), or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).
-The way the chemotherapy is given depends on the type and stage of the cancer being treated.
+The way the chemotherapy is given depends on the stage of the cancer and where the cancer is in the body.

 See Drugs Approved for Retinoblastoma for more information.

 New types of treatment are being tested in clinical trials.